agiosKatastrof/aiml/README.md

 ````
 The above will follow with a bunch of logs - open the link with the http://localhost or http://127.0.0.1 with the token

 browse to git location via jupyter
+Or you can start jupyter from the director of your git repo
 click 'new' upper right to start a new file - choose python3

 ## CODING